 How Many Calories Can You Burn?

 Depending on the type of yoga you're doing, particularly hot or Bikram, and how much you weigh, you can burn well over 200 calories.
 According to a chart from Harvard Health, the number of calories burned during a normal yoga session for 30 minutes can be from 120 to 178 depending on how much you weigh.

 When undertaking Bikram yoga, some have reported burning as many as 1000 calories in a session, but according to researchers at Colorado State University, the average number of calories burned during a 90-minute class is "460 calories for men and 330 for women.
 Differences in body size explained the caloric difference between the sexes."

 What Else Can Yoga Help With?

 Of course, yoga doesn't just help with your flexibility; there are many studies that have looked at particular health problems that can be helped by yoga.
-For example, it's been used to aid period pain, depression and even things like inflammatory bowel disease.
-But perhaps one of the biggest reasons to practice yoga is that it actually helps with anti-ageing.
-In one study, age-related problems such as high blood pressure were reduced thanks to yoga.
+For example, it's been used to aid period pain, depression and even conditions such as asthma.
+But perhaps one of the biggest reasons to practice yoga is that it actually helps with anti-aging.
+A research review found that age-related problems such as high blood pressure were reduced thanks to yoga.
 And I'm sure we don't need to remind you about Eileen.